A macrophage-inspired silver necklace resting on a white background, highlighting its intricate design and scientific significance.

 Macrophage necklace | sterling silver

-The Science of the Macrophage
+The Science Behind the Macrophage

 FAQ